dymmond/esmerald/docs/scheduler/scheduler.md

 !!! warning
     Anything else that does not work with `AsyncIO` is very likely also not to work with Esmerald.

-## Scheduler and the application
+## EsmeraldScheduler and the application

-The `Scheduler` class is not accessible in any part of the application and it is instantiated when an `Esmerald` application is created and the parameters are automatically provided.
+The `EsmeraldScheduler` class is not accessible in any part of the application and it is instantiated when an `Esmerald` application is created and the parameters are automatically provided.

 ### Enabling the scheduler